vschroeter/obsidian-virtual-linker/README.md

 ### Case sensitivity
 You can toggle the case sensitivity of the matching.
 By default, the matching is case insensitive.

+Often there are words with mainly capitalized letters, that should be matched case sensitive.
+By default, words with 75% or more capitalized letters are matched case sensitive.
+You can change this threshold in the settings.

 You can also explicitly change the case sensitivity of a specific file by adding a tag to the file.
 You can change the tag in the settings, by default it is:
 - `linker-match-case` to make the matching case sensitive
 - `linker-ignore-case` to make the matching case insensitive

+If you want to define the case sensitivity for specific aliases, you can define the frontmatter property lists in a note:
+- `linker-match-case` with a list of names that should be matched only case sensitive
+- `linker-ignore-case` with a list of names that should be matched case insensitive These property names can be changed in the settings.

 ### Matching mode